 “It wants to fly,” explained Jonathan Taylor as we were taking off.
 I shivering inside surely due to the below freezing temps (not).
 Jon, I called him then, is long ago friend from my NYC radio days at Kiss-FM.
 Last Saturday he visited by way of plane.
 During breakfast at the R

-Hello Fellow Readers, The Press gives their staff a week off during the holidays, so I thought I’d post a behind-the-scenes of next week’s story and the lessons gained from Henricus Historical Park.
-While traveling with Curt and our canine kid Miss Ellie to visit Mom in a nursing home
+Hello, Fellow Readers.
+The Press gives its staff a week off during the holidays, so I thought I’d post a behind-the-scenes look at next week’s story and the lessons learned from Henricus Historical Park.
+While traveling with Curt and our canine kid, Miss Ellie, to visit Mom in a nursi

 Hello Fellow Readers, Thanks to all of you our Garden Dilemma chats have run for 239 weeks and counting!
 We shared a range of topics this last year from the most recent ones – the history of poinsettias known as the Flowers of the Holy Night and the Magnitude of Promise of 5,000